Home

 What's up with the specially named elements and attributes?

-Unfortunately, there are six main name clashes in HTML elements and attributes, so they need an El or Attr suffix, to be able to co-exist in the same package in Go.
+Unfortunately, there are some name clashes in HTML elements and attributes, so they need an El or Attr suffix, to be able to co-exist in the same package in Go.

 I've chosen one or the other based on what I think is the common usage.
 In either case, the less-used variant also exists in the codebase: